aimms/R-Link/README.md

 We provide aimms4r, an R library that facilitates data passing between AIMMS and the R runtime.
 Aimms4r contains two R functions, the aimms4r::GetData and the aimms4r::SetData.

 # Aimms4r::GetData
-Aimms4r::GetData(scalar string: fully qualified identifier name) Aimms4r::GetData accepts as argument a scalar string representing the fully qualified name of an AIMMS identifier and returns either an R data frame in case of a multidimensional identifier, or a scalar R object containing the value of the AIMMS scalar.
-A value can have integer, string, set element or double storage data type.
-By calling GetData with the appropriate identifier’s name, the user can expose the identifier’s data content to the R universe and therefore apply any operation freely.
-In case there is no identifier with the name specified by the function’s input argument, the aimms4r::GetData function call will fail resulting in an error being raised in AIMMS.
+## Aimms4r::GetData(scalar string: fully qualified identifier name)
+**Aimms4r::GetData** accepts as argument a *scalar string* representing the fully qualified name of an AIMMS identifier and returns either an *R data frame* in case of a multidimensional identifier, or a *scalar R object* containing the value of the AIMMS scalar.
+A value can have **integer**, **string**, **set element** or **double storage data type**.
+By calling *GetData* with the appropriate identifier’s name, the user can expose the identifier’s data content to the R universe and therefore apply any operation freely.
+In case there is no identifier with the name specified by the function’s input argument, the *aimms4r::GetData* function call will fail resulting in an error being raised in AIMMS.

 # Data Frame Form
 Consider the *4-dimensional Identifier MultiDim(i,j,k,l)*, with i an index to the set I, j an index to the set J, k an index to the set K and l and index to set L subsequently.